tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

         [FACET facet_options[ FACET facet_options][ ...]]

 <b>SELECT</b> statement's syntax is based upon regular SQL but adds
-several Sphinx-specific extensions and has a few omissions (such as (currently) missing support for JOINs).
+several Manticore-specific extensions and has a few omissions (such as (currently) missing support for JOINs).
 Specifically,

 -  Column list clause.
 Column names, arbitrary expressions, and star